DoD-Platform-One/gitlab/chart/doc/advanced/ubi/index.md

 images.
 These images use the same tag as standard images with `-ubi8` extension.

 The GitLab Chart uses third-party images that are not based on UBI.
-These images are mostly offer external services to GitLab, such as Redis, PostgreSQL, etc.
+These images are mostly offer external services to GitLab, such as Redis, PostgreSQL, and so on.
 If you wish to deploy a GitLab instance that purely based on UBI you must disable the internal services, and use external deployments or services.